 - Students will receive up to $2,500 to cover a small stipend for projects based in Montreal.

-- All projects must be a total 240 hours of work (equivalent of 6weeks of full-time work) and must be between May 1- August 31, 2019.
+- All projects must be a total of 240 hours of work (equivalent of 6weeks of full-time work) and must be between May 1- August 31, 2020.
 The exact schedule can be determined by the student and supervisor.
 For international or Northern Canada projects a minimum of 4 full weeks (28 days) must be spent on-site.

 - Students will not receive their stipend before May 5th as their payment must correspond to the McGill fiscal year.
 Students leaving in May will be prioritized for the first payments processed after May 5th.